Judge to decide if lawsuit against Athens DA should be dismissed

 Gonzalez has the budget for 17 prosecutors, but there are only six on staff.
 Her office has hired some additional employees since April.
 Gonzalez has previously said low salaries are the reason behind the vacancies.
 A pay study examining attorney salaries in Athens Clarke County government could be completed this week.

-11Alive Investigates found at least 34 attorneys have left the office since she took office in January 2021.
+11Alive Investigates found at least 34 attorneys have left since she took office in January 2021.
 Some took pay cuts, and others left the DA's office without another job lined up.

 11Alive Investigates reviewed every Athens-Clarke County felony this year.
 Of the 763 cases, more than half of the cases closed were dismissed or pleaded down to a misdemeanor.
 About 73% percent of all closed felonies didn’t lead to prison time.